Ontario Snowmobile Clubs and Regions

 District 7—Muskoka

-Muskoka is a hub of the Trans Ontario Provincial (TOP) trail network, with a number of TOP trails intersecting throughout the region, and is an integral part of Round Algonquin Park (RAP) Tour.
-The member clubs of District 7 maintain an approximate 1600 km network of trails covering some of Ontario’s most scenic landscape.
+Muskoka is a hub of the Trans Ontario Provincial (TOP) trail network, with a number of TOP trails intersecting throughout the region, and is an integral part of the Round Algonquin Park (RAP) Tour.
+The member clubs of District 7 maintain an approximate 1600 km network of trails covering some of Ontario’s most scenic landscapes.
 Spectacular views of frozen lakes surrounded by snow-clad hills, valleys and thick forests; whether your preference is short loops or multiple-day journeys, this large trail network will provide you with unlimited touring opportunities.

 District 8—Barrie-Midland-Orillia

-Mid Ontario Snowmobile Trails (M.O.S.T) is an association of snowmobile clubs located in District 8 of the OFSC.
+Mid-Ontario Snowmobile Trails (M.O.S.T) is an association of snowmobile clubs located in District 8 of the OFSC.
 The clubs groom, brush and maintain almost 1,000 km of trails using a variety of industrial groomers.
 Right in the heart of the lake-effect snow belt, this route offers lofty pine forests, wide open fields, abandoned rail lines, and hilly terrain that collects bountiful amounts of snow, all within a short two-hour drive from the City of Toronto.

 District 9—Grey Bruce-Perth-Huron-Wellington